smileboywtu/smileboywtu.github.io/_posts/2016-02-01-nginx-work-module.md

 <img class="img-responsive" src="{{ site.baseurl }}/downloads/posts/nginx/nginx-structure.png"     alt="nginx structure">

 - Master: Monitor workers, respawn when a worker dies.Handle signals and notify workers
-- Worker:Process client requests.Handle connections Get cmd from master.Worker
-processes accept new requests from a shared "listen" socket and execute a highly efficient run-looinside each worker to process thousands of connections per worker.
+- Worker: Process client requests.Handle connections Get cmd from master.Worker processes accept new requests from a shared "listen" socket and execute a highly efficient run-loop inside each worker to process thousands of connections per worker.
-There's no specialized arbitration odistribution of connections to the workers in nginx; this work is done by the OS kernel mechanisms.
-Upostartup, an initial set of listening sockets is created. workers then continuously accept, read from and write to the sockets while processing HTTP requests and responses.
+There's no specialized arbitration or distribution of connections to the workers in nginx; this work is done by the OS kernel mechanisms.
+Upon startup, an initial set of listening sockets is created. workers then continuously accept, read from and write to the sockets while processing HTTP requests and responses.